Frequently asked questions

 Is it possible to adjust the intonation of each string separately on Flaxwoods with a fixed bridge?

 Yes.
 The Gotoh 510UB bridge we use on our fixed bridge models has a screw for each string that can be turned to adjust the intonation of the string.

 Can worn frets be changed?

 Yes.
 The neck material is very ebony-like, so the luthier performing new fretwork has to have experience in working with ebony fretboards.

 Can I have an even more ecologically-friendly model made that doesn’t have any paint or lacquer finish?

-We offer the Kivi oiled rock finish as an option
+Yes we offer the Kivi oiled rock finish and a hand-rubbed stained finish as an option.

 If my Flaxwood guitar needs service, who can I contact?

 All repairs are done at the Flaxwood workshop in Finland.
 Please contact email@example.com

 How do I get spare parts for my Flaxwood guitar?